The market for children's electronic books in CD-ROM format is fast developing.

 future products, both in terms of content and suitable titles is also included.

-A Master's Dissertation, submitted in partial fulfillment of the requirements of the award of the Master Of Science degree of Loughborough University.
+A Master's Dissertation, submitted in partial fulfilment of the requirements of the award of the Master Of Science degree of Loughborough University.